welaika/wordless/README.md

 ## Known problems and limitations

 * Wordless has not been tested on Windows machines
-* The routing part can be drammtically improved to make it more readable and DRY
+* The routing part can be dramatically improved to make it more readable and DRY

 ## Deprecations